Satyam-Rastogi/EagleView_API_Testing/docs/README.md

 - **Error Handling**: Automatic retry logic with exponential backoff
 - **Token Management**: Automatic token refresh and caching

+For detailed information about these features and the underlying APIs, please consult the [EagleView Developer Portal](https://developer.eagleview.com/).

 ## Prerequisites
 - Python 3.12 or higher
 - `requests` library
 - EagleView API credentials (client ID and secret)

+> To obtain API credentials, you'll need to register on the [EagleView Developer Portal](https://developer.eagleview.com/).

 ## Installation